rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 _Why_ did `a` fail?
 Would it not be better if some `a` failures caused the whole computation to fail?...
 _A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the semantics of `<|>`.
-A half full glass is not what you always want.

-My goal is to consider the `Alternative` typeclass, its laws, and its instances from the point of view of the errors.
-This "pessimistic" viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
+A half full glass is not what you always want and this post looks at the alternative, its laws, and its instances from a "pessimistic" viewpoint or the errors.
-My second goal is to show a useful instance that is missing in the standard library and is different from the instances I have found in Hackage.
-This instances is pessimistically constructed to preserve the failure information.
-My third goal is to briefly consider a possibility of rethinking the `Alternative` typeclass itself.

 This is a long post.
 You may prefer to pick a section you consider interesting and backtrack from it.
 The information is largely self-contained (except for referring to the laws).